Miguel Covarrubias: Painting

-Covarrubias was invited by the 1939-1940 Golden Gate International Exposition (GGIE) that was held on Treasure Island, "to create a mural set entitled Pageant of the Pacific to be the centerpiece of Pacific House, 'a center where the social, cultural and scientific interests of the countries in the Pacific Area could be shown to a large audience.'"
+Covarrubias was invited by the 1939-1940 Golden Gate International Exposition (GGIE) that was held on Treasure Island, "to create a mural set entitled Pageant of the Pacific to be the centerpiece of Pacific House, a center where the social, cultural and scientific interests of the countries in the Pacific Area could be shown to a large audience.'"
 Covarrubias painted the six murals for GGIE in San Francisco with his assistant Antonio M. Ruiz.
 The set of murals featured oversized, "illustrated maps entitled: The Fauna and Flora of the Pacific, Peoples, Art and Culture, Economy, Native Dwellings, and Native Means of Transportation.
 These murals were immensely popular at the GGIE and were later exhibited at the American Museum of Natural History in New York.
 Upon returning to San Francisco, five of the murals were installed at the World Trade Club in the Ferry Building where they hung until 2001.
-The whereabouts of the sixth mural, Art and Culture, are unknown and has been the subject of great speculation."
+The whereabouts of the sixth mural, Art and Culture, is unknown and has been the subject of great speculation."

-The Fauna and Flora of the Pacific mural is on display at the de Young museum in San Francisco.
+The Fauna and Flora of the Pacific mural is on display at the de Young Museum in San Francisco.
 "The colorful map depicts the four Pacific Rim continents with examples of their flora and fauna suspended in a swirling Pacific Ocean populated with sea creatures."